About the course

 At Essex we specialise in commercial law, public law, and human rights law.
 We are Top 20 in the UK for research excellence (REF 2014), and we are ranked among the top 200 departments on the planet according to the QS World [University] Rankings for law.

 Your education extends beyond our University campus.
-We support you extending your education through providing the option of an additional year at no extra cost.
+We support you extending your education through providing the option of an additional year at no extra cost (2017 entry).
 The four-year version of our degree allows you to spend the third year studying abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.
 We have exchange partners in the following areas:

 - The United States